Indonesia Technocrat University: Language Laboratory

 There are two language laboratories.
 These laboratories are equipped with Multimedia computers and LED TV 60 and 70-inch.
 In addition, the language laboratory has been equipped with a set of electronic equipment, audio video consisting of instructor console as the main engine, equipped with a repeater language learning machine, tape recorder, DVD player, video monitors, headsets, and 40 students booth installed with a set of computer and screen in a single space.
-There are also components of a multimedia computer that can be used as additional components which are combined with all of them.
-If this is done then the language laboratory also serves as a multimedia language laboratory.
+There are also components of a multimedia computer that can be used as additional components, which are combined with all of them.
+If this is done, then the language laboratory also serves as a multimedia language laboratory.

 Library

-Teknokrat has a library which provides a complete collection consisting of books, thesis, scientific paper of lecturers, scientific journals, popular magazines, newspapers, dictionaries, encyclopedias, and handbooks.
-There is also a collection of thesis from the field of informatics and languages.
+Teknokrat has a library which provides a complete collection consisting of books, theses, scientific papers of lecturers, scientific journals, popular magazines, newspapers, dictionaries, encyclopedias, and handbooks.
+There is also a collection of theses from the field of informatics and languages.

 Auditorium

-There is an auditorium which is used for seminars, workshops, meetings, training, art activity, and others.
+There is an auditorium which is used for seminars, workshops, meetings, training, art activities, and others.
 The auditorium has a capacity of 700 people.